Flesch-Kincaid Grade Level Meaning: How to Interpret Your Score

 For general web audiences, many teams aim around 6th-8th grade readability.
 Technical or specialist writing may reasonably be higher.
 What matters is matching content complexity to the reader expectation for that page.

-Need a dedicated 0-100 page?
-Use the Flesch Reading Ease Calculator.
-Need a dedicated grade-level page?
-Use the Flesch-Kincaid Grade Level Calculator.
+Need the exact 0-100 reading ease score?
+Use the dedicated Flesch Reading Ease Calculator.
+Need only the U.S. school grade output?
+Use the dedicated Flesch-Kincaid Grade Level Calculator.
 To compare all formulas at once, use the Combined Readability Score Checker or browse the Readability Calculators hub.

 The Flesch-Kincaid readability score (also called Flesch Reading Ease) is a formula that measures how easy a piece of text is to read.
 It produces a score from 0 to 100, where higher scores mean easier reading.
 The formula considers average sentence length and average syllables per word to estimate the reading difficulty.